 It’s graduation season!
-Graduation parties are an exciting time to celebrate by cooking all kinds of food and inviting friends and family during a warm summer day or evening.
+Graduation parties are a fun time to celebrate by cooking all kinds of food and inviting friends and family.

-But, don’t forget to include food safety as another gift that graduates will appreciate on their big day.
+Be sure to include food safety as an important gift that graduates will appreciate on their big day.
 Cooking for groups – where foods are left out for long periods – leaves the door open for uninvited guests – bacteria that can cause foodborne illness.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.